Home Page

 Rebuilding High Voltage (EHT) Capacitors

-Often the high voltage (EHT) capacitors in prewar sets are bad.
+Often the high voltage (EHT) capacitors in early electronic sets are bad.
 They can be rebuilt using modern parts inside the old cans.
 Here is the process I use.

 Can Style